adammcarth/react-native-segmented-picker/README.md

 5. Ask yourself if there's a *new* unit test that you could write to capture your changes?
 6. Submit a pull request to `master` outlining what your change is and how you tested it.

-Made with love in Melbourne [Adam McArthur](https://github.com/adammcarth).
+Made with love in Melbourne by [Adam McArthur](https://github.com/adammcarth).